tayapro/wizy/README.md

 ## Future features

 > - Create a personal account to track user's progress.
-> - Leave game on pause.
+> - Option to pause the game.
 > - Get hints or clues, when a user is stuck.
-> - Log out, click on the icon with the first letter of your username in the header and accept it.
+> - Allow a user to log out by clicking the icon with the first letter of your username in the header and confirming.
 > - Add the weight of the complexity level to the score calculation.
-For instance, easy level scores will be
->   multiplied by 0.6, for medium level - by 0.8, and for hard level - no change.

 # Design